The quantum switch is uniquely defined by its action on unitary operations: The Proof of Lemma

 then the matrix $W$ has the form of

 with $a+d+e+h = 2$.
-From the positivity $W \geq 0$, the determinant of all its minors has to be non-negative, hence we obtain $ah-1 \geq 0$ and $a,d,e,h \geq 0$.
-By combining these constraints we can verify that
+From the positivity $W \geq 0$, the diagonal elements have to respect $a,d,e,h \geq 0$, and since the determinant of all its minors has to be non-negative, we obtain $ah-1 \geq 0$.
+By combining these constraints we can verify that,

 Hence, we obtain $ a+h = 2\sqrt{ah}$ as a necessary condition.
-Thus, we obtain $a=d=1$ and the diagonal terms are uniquely determined as $(a,d,e,h) = (1,0,0,1)$. \end{rem}
+Thus, we obtain $a=h=1$ and the diagonal terms are uniquely determined as $(a,d,e,h) = (1,0,0,1)$. \end{rem}

 (Second part: off-diagonal elements of $W$)\quad In this part, we show that every element of $W$ satisfies $| (W)_{ij} | = 0 \mbox{ or } 1$.
-From the positivity, if a diagonal element is 0, then all the elements of that row or column is 0.
-Therefore, we can assume that $W$ is given by
+From the positivity, if a diagonal element is 0, then all the elements of that row or column are 0.
+Therefore, by analysing Eq.~\eqref{eq:qs_action_cbasis} and Lemma \ref{lem:norm_equality} below, we see that the action of $W$ can be described by